Indian Institute of Information Technology, Design and Manufacturing, Jabalpur

-Indian Institute of Information Technology, Design and Manufacturing, Jabalpur (IIITDM Jabalpur), also known as Pandit Dwarka Prasad Mishra Indian Institute of Information Technology, Design and Manufacturing, is an Indian Institute of Information Technology in Jabalpur, Madhya Pradesh, India that focuses on Information Technology enabled Design and Manufacturing.

-IIITDM Jabalpur was founded in 2005.
-In 2014, the Parliament declared it to be an Institute of National Importance under IIIT Act.
+Indian Institute of Information Technology, Design and Manufacturing, Jabalpur (IIITDM Jabalpur), also known as Pandit Dwarka Prasad Mishra Indian Institute of Information Technology, Design and Manufacturing (PDPM IIITDM), is an Indian Institute of Information Technology in Jabalpur, Madhya Pradesh, India, focused on Information Technology-enabled Design and Manufacturing.
+It was founded in 2005 and declared an Institute of National Importance by Parliament under the IIIT Act in 2014.